etsi-forge/cyber.103744_QHKEX/README.md

 ### Usage ###

 This code is provided as an informative implementation of the Quantum-safe Hybrid Key Exchanges for the Concatenate KDF (CatKDF) and Cascade KDF (CasKDF).
-It generates the test vectors contained in the TS.
+It generates the test vectors for the TS.

 This is not intended for production use.
 It is intended to be a reference implementation for test vectors for the specification.